TheKingWalnut/DBD-Command/README.md

 !streak set {killer name} {value} - Sets the given killer's streak to the given value

-!streak reset {OPTIONAL: KILLER NAME} - Sets current streak to 0.
-IF you choose to pass in a killer's name, then it will reset that killer's streak as well.
+!streak reset {killer name} - Sets the passed in killer's streak to zero.

 # COMMANDS ANYONE CAN USE
 !streak view - Returns the current streak and the best streak. *HAS NO INFO ON KILLER ATM*